Manufacturing

 Top tasks transforming:

-• Root cause analysis (human expertise essential)
+• Root cause analysis (human expertise essential, AI surfaces correlated process variables)

 Supply Chain Analyst